 Applicable Accounting Careers

-So, what exact kinds of jobs in accounting can one realistically pursue with a finance degree?
+So, what exact kinds of jobs in accounting can you pursue with a finance degree?
 Below is a list of some of the options for accounting careers.

-- Tax Preparer, Bookkeeper – Sometimes operating separately, these two areas of business concern are also frequently designated to one job title – the tax preparer/bookkeeper.
-This professional manages the keeping of the various financial records of a company and may then also conduct tax preparation activities when called upon.
+- Tax Preparer, Bookkeeper – Sometimes operating separately, these two areas of business are also frequently designated to one job title – the tax preparer/bookkeeper.
+This professional manages to keep the various financial records of a company and may then also conduct tax preparation activities when called upon.

 - Personal Accountant – Personal accountants work for individuals, handling all or a portion of their financial affairs.
 Investments, income, retirement goals, current bills, savings, and many other factors may be designated to various levels of accountant input in this role.

 - City Treasurer – A city treasurer essentially handles a portion or all of a municipality’s financial interests.

 - Accounting Coordinator – Accounting coordinators act as a sort of banker, or controller, in an organization.
 They may handle accounts, payments, money transfers, and a variety of other financial activities.